cloudendpoints/endpoints-management-python/README.rst

 Details
 -------

-For detailed documentation of the modules in google-scc, please watch `DOCUMENTATION`_.
+For detailed documentation of the modules in google-esp-library, please watch `DOCUMENTATION`_.

 License